 The only way to get past these options, and achieve truly great results, is to ask the question that most people haven’t yet asked, or at least haven’t been able to solve.

 As mentioned, there are countless example of this in leadership and in innovation.
 Here are a few common ones:

 - “Do you want this done properly (reliably, safely…), or do you want it done quickly?”

 - “Do you want incremental innovation or breakthrough innovation?”

 - “Do you want to lead by example or empower your team?”

 The answer to all of these questions is never one or the other, but always both.
-The exact balance between the two extremes will be different in every situation, but if you just choose one or the other, the bottom line is that results won’t be great.
+The exact balance between the two extremes will be different in every situation, but if you just choose one or the other, the bottom line is that the results won’t be great in the long run.

 To conclude, working on innovation requires a different mindset than what most of us are used to.
 As such, it is often challenging for organizations to make smart decision related to innovation, and even if you could do that, you may have to change the perspectives of those around you as well.

 This is a big reason for why a lot of people and organizations fail at innovation.